OfficeDev/office-js-docs-pr/docs/outlook/spam-reporting.md

 - To customize the ribbon button and preprocessing dialog, you must define the [ReportPhishingCustomization](/javascript/api/manifest/reportphishingcustomization) node.
   - To configure the ribbon button, set the `xsi:type` attribute of the [Control](/javascript/api/manifest/control-button) element to `Button`.
 Then, set the `xsi:type` attribute of the [Action](/javascript/api/manifest/action) child element to `ExecuteFunction` and specify the name of the spam-reporting event handler in its **\<FunctionName\>** child element.
   - To customize the preprocessing dialog, configure the [PreProcessingDialog](/javascript/api/manifest/preprocessingdialog) element of your manifest.
 While the dialog must have a title and description, you can optionally include the following elements.
     - A multiple-selection list of choices to help a user identify the type of message they're reporting.
-To learn how to configure these reporting options, see [ReportingOptions element](/javascript/api/manifest/reportingoptions).
+To learn about other input types and how to configure these options, see [ReportingOptions element](/javascript/api/manifest/reportingoptions).
     - A text box for the user to provide additional information about the message they're reporting.
 To learn how to implement a text box, see [FreeTextLabel element](/javascript/api/manifest/preprocessingdialog#child-elements).
     - Custom text and URL to provide informational resources to the user.
 To learn how to personalize these elements, see [MoreInfo element](/javascript/api/manifest/moreinfo).

       > [!NOTE]
       > Depending on the Outlook client, the custom text specified in the **\<MoreInfoText\>** element appears before the URL that's provided in the **\<MoreInfoUrl\>** element or as link text for the URL.
 For more information, see [MoreInfoText](/javascript/api/manifest/moreinfo#moreinfotext).
+    - A "Don't show me this message again" checkbox to prevent the preprocessing dialog from appearing again.
+To learn how to implement this option, see [Suppress the preprocessing dialog](#suppress-the-preprocessing-dialog).

 The following is an example of a **\<VersionOverrides\>** node configured for spam reporting.